Action Point 1 - Strategy to support capacity building

 Next steps

-2. Support the development of a capacity building platform for SEARN
+1. To finalise the development of the SEARN capacity building platform in consultation with SEARN members

 5. Organize a webinar to disseminate the SEARN strategy for capacity building, including to HR departments and universities/relevant training providers